Cassandra Architecture & Compaction Fundamentals: Production-Grade Operations & Automation

 logging.error("Max retries exceeded for repair operation.")

-For compaction automation, leverage Cassandra’s built-in nodetool compaction controls rather than external schedulers.
-Use nodetool compactionstats (or the system_views.sstable_tasks virtual table) to monitor pending and active merges, and consult system.compaction_history for completed-compaction history.
-Dynamically adjust compaction_throughput (compaction_throughput_mb_per_sec prior to 4.1) during peak ingestion windows.
-In Cassandra 5.x, virtual table queries enable programmatic detection of stalled compactions, allowing orchestration platforms to safely trigger nodetool stop COMPACTION and adjust strategy parameters without manual intervention.
-For comprehensive metric collection, integrate the Prometheus JMX Exporter to scrape Cassandra MBeans and feed telemetry into centralized observability stacks.
-Always reference the Apache Cassandra Official Documentation when upgrading automation scripts across major versions to account for deprecated flags and new virtual table schemas.
+For compaction automation, prefer Cassandra’s built-in nodetool controls over external schedulers that ignore cluster state.
+Use nodetool compactionstats (or the system_views.sstable_tasks virtual table on 5.x) to monitor pending and active merges, and consult system.compaction_history for completed-compaction history.
+Dynamically adjust compaction throughput via nodetool setcompactionthroughput <mb_per_s> during peak ingestion windows.
+On Cassandra 5.x, virtual-table queries enable programmatic detection of stalled compactions, allowing orchestration platforms to safely trigger nodetool stop COMPACTION and adjust strategy parameters without manual intervention.
+The Python monitoring approach for Cassandra compaction extends this scaffold into a full metrics-collection layer, and the async compaction tracking metrics guide shows how to poll the virtual tables without blocking your control loop.

 Operational Discipline & Observability